Exact algorithms for semidefinite programs with degenerate feasible set: Homotopy for semidefinite systems

 \section{Homotopy for semidefinite systems}

 We consider the original linear matrix inequality $A(x) \succeq 0$ and its solution set $\spec(A)$.
-In this section, we prove that one gets regularity properties under the the deformation of $\spec(A)$ described in the previous sections.
+In this section, we prove that regularity properties can be assumed after the deformation of $\spec(A)$ described in the previous sections.